mk1859/single_seed/README.md

 <img src="https://github.com/mk1859/single_seed/blob/main/images/translation_heatmap.png" width=50% height=50%>

 We decided to plot the expression of genes belonging to the translation GO term on the PCA map.
-The function allows selecting column with treatments and excluding one of them.
+The function allows selecting column with treatments and excluding some of them.
 Values of expression for treatments are plotted as violin plots in the indicated order.

 ``` R
 go_pca_map (seurat_timecourse, go_id = "GO:0006412", excluded = NULL, column = "timepoint", order =  timepoints)